orientechnologies/orientdb-docs/Chat-use-case.md

 Class "ItalianRestaurant" will extend all the properties from ChatRoom.

 Why creating a base class?
-Because you could always execute polymorphic queries that are cross-chatrooms, like get all the message from user "Jay":
+Because you could always execute polymorphic queries that are cross-chatrooms, like get all the message from user "Luca":

 ```sql
 select from ChatRoom where user.name = 'Luca'